NoxFly/nfpm/README.md

 nf run
 ```

-The `init` command can take parameters to customize the project directly from the beginning.
+The `new` command can take parameters to customize the project directly from the beginning.

+If you wish to create a new nf project with already existing code structure, then running the `new` command will just create a `project.yml` and missing stuff.

 All the parameters are optional.